James Wesley Turpin: Wrongful life case

 By the later 1970s it was clear his two new daughters were deaf.
 Soon a case was filed pointing to wrongful genetic counseling - it was found he and Wrenn shared recessive genes such that there was a high chance of deaf children.
-The case escalated and became known as the Wrongful life case.
+The case escalated and became known as the Wrongful Life case.

 Initially the family had moved to Guam about 1976–1977 to pioneer to support the Baháʼís and promote the religion while running a clinic on the island.
 However, when their eldest child's hearing problem was substantiated they moved back to California.
 In the midst of the case in May 1981 they moved to North Carolina and the case was finally settled in 1982.

 Semi-retirement in North Carolina

 In North Carolina Turpin was visible working for the Baháʼí Faith when he gave a couple of talks in 1982 about the religion and human action in Raleigh at North Carolina State University for the Baháʼí club in February.
-In March an interview of Turpin was published highlighting the Persecution of Baháʼís in Iran since the Iranian Revolution of 1979.
+In March an interview of Turpin was published highlighting the persecution of Baháʼís in Iran since the Iranian Revolution of 1979.

-In March 1986 he re-visited the Tijuana clinic and commented "My friends say I was always a Bahai."
+In March 1986 he re-visited the Tijuana clinic and commented "My friends say I was always a Baháʼí."
 In May Turpin participated in a Peace Conference hosted by Baháʼís in Hawaii in honor of the International Year of Peace.
 Following improved relations with Vietnam he learned one of the hospitals he had built - and one of the trainees he had trained - was still operating in Vietnam.
 After making contact he was invited to visit and took the opportunity to promote peace.
 It was one of the hospitals originally funded by the American Legion.